-The Abstracts Review Committee of the 1st International Conference on Agroecology Transforming Agriculture & Food Systems Conference:Reducing Synthetic Pesticides and Fertilizers by Scaling up Agroecology and Promoting Ecological Organic Trade is pleased to inform you that your abstract has been accepted for poster presentation.
+The Abstracts Review Committee of the 1st International Conference on Agroecology Transforming Agriculture & Food Systems Conference: Reducing Synthetic Pesticides and Fertilizers by Scaling up Agroecology and Promoting Ecological Organic Trade is pleased to inform you that your abstract has been accepted for poster presentation.

-19 of 86 2020-FAS-05877-F For more details, on next steps of action, find attached the following documents: An invitation letter to the conference, reviewers' comments for your inclusion and poster guidelines.
+For more details, on next steps of action, find attached the following documents: An invitation letter to the conference, reviewers' comments for your inclusion and poster guidelines.